ZeroTrace AirLeak

 The fastest privacy check.
 Takes about 2 minutes.

-- Connect the AirLeak and switch to Monitor.
+- Pair the AirLeak in the app and switch to Monitor.

-- Wait 60 seconds for the radios to populate the device list.
+- Wait 60 seconds for the Live list to populate.

 What to look at for each: